agkozak/agkozak-zsh-prompt/README.md

 ![Virtual environments](img/virtual_environments.gif)

 If a virtual environment created by `virtualenv`, `python -m venv`, `pipenv`, `poetry`, or `conda` is activated, by default it will be displayed to the right of the path.
 Display of the virtual environment indicator may be disabled with `AGKOZAK_SHOW_VIRTUALENV=0`.
 The color of the indicator can be changed using the variable `AGKOZAK_COLORS_VIRTUALENV` (default: `green`).
-The virtual environment name is normally surrounded by square brackets, but the characters used can be changed using the array `AGKOZAK_VIRTUALENV_CHARS`; for example
+The virtual environment name is normally surrounded by square brackets, but the characters used can be changed using the array `AGKOZAK_VIRTUALENV_CHARS`.
+For example,

     AGKOZAK_VIRTUALENV_CHARS=( '(' ')' )